sass/sass/proposal/package-importer.d.ts.md

 * optionally followed by a path, with path segments separated with a forward slash.

-The package name will often be the first path segment, but the importer should take into account any conventions in the environment.
+The package name will often be the first path segment, but the importer may take into account any conventions in the environment.
 For instance, Node supports scoped package names, which start with `@` followed by 2 path segments.
+Note that package names that contain non-alphanumeric characters may be less portable across different package importers.

-Package Importers will reject the following patterns:
+Package Importers must reject the following patterns:

 * A URL whose path begins with `/`.
 * A URL with non-empty/null username, password, host, port, query, or fragment.